GlobetrotterTravel/GlobetrotterTravel.github.io/Docs/Iris/index.md

 `Non-extensible object` do not allow facet schema assignment.
 They may be thought of as things that exist to support `extensible objects`.

-The complete list of `extensible object` `types` is below:
+These object types are `extensible objects`:

 * Entity
 * Field
 * Hybrid List
 * Entitlement
+* Asset

-The complete list of `non-extensible objects` is below:
+These object types `non-extensible objects` is below:

 * Category
 * Item